LSEG-API-Samples/Article.DataLibrary.Python.PyCharm/README.md

 As a developer, I am using the [IntelliJ IDEA](https://www.jetbrains.com/idea/) for Java development projects and [Visual Studio Code](https://code.visualstudio.com/) editor for Python and JavaScript/TypeScript development projects.
 I admit that I am never interested in PyCharm.
 However, there are a lot of questions about how to use our Python APIs/libraries with PyCharm, so it is a good opportunity for me to learn how to use PyCharm and share my knowledge.

-This example project shows how to create a Python project with the [Refinitiv Data Library for Python](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-python) on PyCharm.
+This example project shows how to create a Python project with the [Data Library for Python version 1](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-python) on PyCharm.
 It covers from starting a blank project to importing existing source code and dependencies configuration file to the IDE.

 Note: This project is based on **PyCharm Community Edition 2023.1.2** and the **Classic UI**.
 If you are using a Professional Edition or New UI, some user interfaces may be different.

+**Update January 2025**: There is a new and improve [LSEG Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) (aka Data Library version 2) available now.

 ## <a id="prerequisite"></a>Python and PyCharm prerequisite